 If you have allergies or asthma, you may experience:

-If you contracted illness because toxic mold existed in your home or workplace, be sure to speak with an attorney right away.
+If you contracted illness because toxic mold existed in your home or workplace, speak with an attorney immediately.
 The legal team at Hach & Rose, LLP could help you determine if you have a valid personal injury claim and could help you get the justice you’re owed.
 Call us at (212) 779-0057 to discuss your legal options today.